 Extensive glass houses are used for practical activities such as propagation and production of plants; the 4-hectare plant nursery uses polythene tunnels to produce bedding, herbaceous and potted plants; demonstration areas are available; and our on-site garden centre sells stock produced by students alongside bought-in plants, tools and equipment.

 Horticulture students also become involved in maintaining our ten hectares of sports fields, including a golf green, and football and rugby pitches.

 Independent Living Facilities

-Our Supported Learning courses, based at Pitsford, provide a suitable programme of study and support for Foundation-level students and learners with learning difficulties and disabilities.
+Our Supported Learning courses, based at Pitsford, provide a suitable programme of study and support for entry-level students and learners with learning difficulties and disabilities.
 Students work towards Preparing for Adulthood and build a portfolio of work on an array of life skill topics.